ProticM/plazar-js/README.md

 ```
 $ gulp build
 ```
-If there was changes related to Bootstrap-UI
+If there was a change related to bootstrap-ui
 ```
 $ gulp build-bootstrap
 ```